amusant/presentations/dac2018/PITCHME.md

 </table>
 ---
 #### Conclusion
-- We discussed various possible attacks on current SoCFPGA Archietctures.
+- We discussed various possible attacks on current SoCFPGA Architectures.
 	- DMA
 	- Cache Timing
 	- Rowhammer
-- Most of them arise from hadware/software interaction.
+- Most of them arise from hardware/software interaction.
 - and attacks which were not known during design time.
-- Need to apply a secuirty solution on a case-by-case basis.
+- Need to apply a security solution on a case-by-case basis.

 ---
 <span style="font-family:Helvetica Neue; color blue;font-size:2.0em;font-weight:bold; position:absolute;left:200px; top:200px;">